 Once you’re under debt review, your credit profile is flagged at the credit bureaus.
 This means you cannot take out any debt until the debt review process is complete.
 This is a great way to stay clear of incurring more debt and start focusing on a debt-free future.

-Once you have settled all your debts (excluding secured debts, such as a house or car loan), you will receive a clearance certificate and the credit bureau will be notified to remove the flagged listing.
+Once you have settled all your debts, you will receive a clearance certificate and the credit bureau will be notified to remove the flagged listing.

 How long you are under debt review depends on a number of factors, including: